The RNIB Navigator™

 Once you select the Route Menu, you will be prompted, “Create a Route to Where?”
 You have six options:

 1. Home – If you have set your home address in the Settings screen, that address will be used when you choose this button.
 If you haven’t yet set your Home Address, you will be prompted to do so.
 You can enter your home address by manually typing the Address, using your Current Position, or selecting your address from your phones contacts database.
 We recommend setting your home address based on your current position.
 So, stand outside your front door or at the top of the driveway, make sure you have a good position and then set the address from within the Settings General menu.

 You can also switch the POI Source between Foursquare, OSM, User POI, or Indoor.
 For more information on these sources, see the POI section.
-Once you select the correct POI from the list, the Route creation screen will load.
+Once you select the correct POI from the list, the POI Details screen will load.
 The POI address and phone will be listed if they are in the database.
 The POI distance will be listed along with up to six action buttons:

 i.
 The Pedestrian button will create a pedestrian route to the POI.